open2c/distiller-nf/README.md

 Then:
 - configure the location of the input files and other project details in `project.yml`
-- configure the hardware/system details in `nextflow.config`
+- configure the hardware/system details in `nextflow.config` and/or in `./configs/*.config`

 Launch distiller as: